NCAS-CMS/cfdm/docs/source/philosophy.rst

 package has aimed for an API that more at the verbose end of the
 spectrum: in general it does not use abbreviations for method and parameter names, and each method performs a sole function.

+The :ref:`cfdm <class_extended>` package is *not* (and not meant to be) a general analysis package so it can't, for example, regrid field constructs to new domains, perform statistical collapses, combine field constructs arithmetically, etc.